thanhdat19102005/INT2215-Game/README.md

 # INT2215-Game
-This is my first game in this Semester
+This is my first game in this Semester and being completed